Redundancy Notice Fill out the template

 A redundancy notice will be used when an employee is being dismissed by reason of redundancy.
 Redundancy occurs when an employer needs to reduce the size of its workforce.

-Is it mandatory to send a written redundancy notice?
+Is it mandatory to give an employee written notice of redundancy?

 What does redundancy mean?